San Diego Sexual Harassment Lawyer

 When inappropriate behavior can’t technically be classified in a legal sense as either sexual harassment or assault, it might be deemed sexual misconduct.
 It is typically less than assault but greater than harassment.

-These horrendous acts not only violate the survivor, they also compromise the work environment.
+These horrendous acts not only violate the survivor but also compromise the work environment.
 Sexual harassment, assault, and misconduct create an oppressive work atmosphere, detract from productivity levels, and negatively impact team morale and attendance.

 Sexual harassment can take many other types of forms as well.
 It is important to remember that any type of sexual misconduct is never acceptable.
 Harassment does not have to be strictly sexual in nature; for instance, it can include offensive comments about an individual’s sex.